kahboom/nerdycode.com/src/posts/2020/prevent-npm-executing.md

 $ npm audit --dry-run
 ```

-This can actually result several hundred, if not thousands, of vulnerabilities, depending on how big the dependency graph is.
-A better idea might be to first _only_ install packages that your actual code is using, as opposed to at build time:
+This can actually result in several hundred, if not thousands, of vulnerabilities, depending on how big the dependency graph is.
+A better idea might be to first _only_ install packages that your actual code is loading at runtime, as opposed to at build time:

 ```bash
 $ rm -rf node_modules